Last Updated: August 7, 2026

 • Decision-Makers: Look for job titles like Content Manager, Head of Marketing, Editor-in-Chief, or Director of Content.
 These are the folks who have the power (and budget) to hire freelance writers.

-• Industry Peers: Fellow writers, editors, and content strategists can be a goldmine for referrals, collaborations, and support.
+• Industry Peers: Fellow writers, editors, and content strategists can turn into a network for mutual referrals, collaborations, and support.

 • Niche-Specific Contacts: If you write about health tech, don’t waste time connecting with people in, say, logistics.
 Use LinkedIn’s search filters to find people in your target industry.

 Use the search bar like a detective.
-Type “[Your Niche] Writer” or “[Industry] Content Manager,” then filter by location or company size if that matters to you.
+Type “[Your Niche] Writer” or “[Industry] Content Manager,” then filter by location, company size, and other industry factors that matter to you.

 How to Start the Conversation (Without Sounding Like a Robot or a Sales Pitch)